Policegiri: Production

 The movie was rumoured to be called Thanedaar – Part 2, referring to a previous hit movie of Sanjay Dutt did during his younger days.
 However Dutt did not feel comfortable with the movie backing on the success of Thanedaar, considering the fact that the story was not written keeping in mind the original Thanedaar.
 Furthermore, the directors and producers of the original Thanedaar were different.
 Subsequently, Sanjay Dutt suggested to brainstorm for another name.
 He suggested Policegiri and the unit was happy to call this movie Policegiri.
 Policegiri was actually not a word in use but something Sanjay Dutt created.

 Soundtrack

 The soundtrack album was composed by Himesh Reshammiya and Meet Bros Anjjan.
 The music rights was bought by T-Series.
 Lyrics were penned by Shabbir Ahmed and Aslam Lashkariya.

 Reception

 Critical response

 The film received extremely poor reviews from critics.

+Saibal Chatterjee of NDTV rated the film one out of five stars and wrote, "The actors holler at the top of their voices, the action sequences are mind-numbingly silly, the background score can pierce through any cotton-wool shield, and the storyline is all sound and fury, and little else."
+Rohit Vats of IBN Live gave the film one-and-a-half out of five stars and wrote, "Ravikumar is good at many things such as the colour combination in the backdrop and aerial stunts but his wish to generate many emotions within the same sequence doesn't help 'Policegiri'."

+Shubhra Gupta of The Indian Express gave it one out of five stars and wrote, "There is not one thing about this film that is worthy of being watched."
+Giving the same rating, Sukanya Verma of Rediff.com wrote, "K S Ravikumar’s remake of Tamil hit Saamy is so hopelessly timeworn, neither its jaded leading man nor its crummy screenplay can salvage this mess no matter how many men Dutt hurls in the sky."

+Karan Anshuman of Mumbai Mirror compared the film to Dabangg.
+Sarit Ray of Hindustan Times wrote, "The music is bland, and the south-inspired action repetitive, giving you little to take away (headache notwithstanding).
+Policegiri is entirely forgettable.
+And that may be a good thing."

 Box office

 Policegiri recorded an average opening and did extremely poor multiplex business although single screens fared much better where it remained in theatres for three weeks recording 57 cr after its four-week run across India.
-The film was declared as average by Box Office India.
+The film was declared as flop by Box Office India.